-"I'm the drum major and the field major; we're actually participating in the Tournament of Roses Parade this year in the Rose Parade, which will be viewed all over the world.
-We were chosen from all these different bands that applied, and we're playing with the Chinese Band from School 57 in Beijing!"
+“As drum major and field major of the VCHS band, I most enjoyed participating in the Tournament of Roses Parade which was viewed all over the world.
+We were chosen from all these different bands that applied, and we collaborated with the Chinese Band from School 57 in Beijing!"
 (VC student)

 Meet the Faculty